 Do I have to have a license in the health care field?
 What happens if I am not a licensed health care provider?

 You do not have to have a license in the health care field to participate in the program or to receive a certificate.
 However, if you have no experience in the health care field or if we feel you have not met the pre-determined criteria for placement during the first semester, we may not place you in a western medical setting for your field experience.
 In that case, you may be placed in a non-medical setting or you can choose to find clients in the general population to meet the field requirements.

 What kind of jobs can I get once I graduate?

-The term Patient Navigator is being used for a wide variety of positions.
-It is listed in a 2010 research study by the Partners in Care Foundation as one of the top six emerging "encore" (second) career opportunities in the healthcare field.
+The term Health Navigator is being used for a wide variety of positions.
+It is used interchangeably with many other terms such as Patient Navigator, Health Advocate, Patient Advocate, Health Liason, etc. It is listed in a 2010 research study by the Partners in Care Foundation as one of the top six emerging "encore" (second) career opportunities in the healthcare field.

-Currently, Patient Navigator jobs are largely in the field of Oncology (cancer) for Breast Care Coordinators (breast cancer navigators) or Nurse Navigators, who are employed by major health care systems.
+Until recently, Health Navigator jobs have largely been in the field of Oncology (cancer) for Breast Care Coordinators (breast cancer navigators) or Nurse Navigators, who are employed by major health care systems.
 These positions are for licensed health care providers.

-Our program introduces Patient Navigators into medical office setting, with the goal of establishing the importance of the role as a support to physicians and their staff.
-Participating in this groundbreaking effort is part of the excitement (and challenges) of pioneering the role of Patient Navigators.
+Our program has introduced Health Navigators into medical office and community clinic settings, with the goal of establishing the importance of the role as a support to physicians and their staff.
+Several of our students have found great success working in these settings after graduation.

 Will you help us with our internship placement or do we find the placement ourselves?